 Are woodcock the wild bird of choice to train dogs on the upcoming season?

-We sat at the edge of the tailgate as legendary bird hunting guide “Earl the Pearl” lamented on the world of woodcock and grouse hunting.
+We sat at the edge of the tailgate as legendary bird hunting guide “Earl the Pearl” lamented on the world of American woodcock and ruffed grouse hunting.
 His flush counter held the bands of multiple woodcock from over the years, a bit of a Holy Grail for us woodcock junkies.
 We talked of ruffed grouse but he would always wander back to those timber rockets (a term coined by the other Minnesota natives at Modern Wild).

 “I like woodcock because they honor the dogs,” he suddenly said in a deliberate tone.

 Reflecting on that statement, I often wondered if he worked on refining those words over the years to a simple an accurate depiction of what woodcock means to many of us.
 Sure, we often laugh over the fact that woodcock hold for dogs, but that in a way is the beauty and allure to them.

 While working with a state DNR some years ago, they had expressed the idea that if they could get bird hunters excited about woodcock hunting they could spin that to eventually helping build excitement about trying to save wild bobwhite quail.
 Create bird hunters today with a game bird whose population is stable and you will inspire new conservation in the future, as well.
 An unusual plan, but as the state employee pointed out, they behave in a way like quail.

 “Sure, they do not get up in a covey, but they hold for dogs,” he expressed out loud.